ricsam/richie-rpc/packages/core/README.md

 **Using custom status codes:**

-For status codes not in the `Status` object, use numeric literals with `as const` on the key:
+For status codes not in the `Status` object, use numeric literals in the contract:

 ```typescript
 const contract = defineContract({